CKs-Technology-News/PrivacyTools/README.md

 Instagram is a [very privacy-invasive app](https://twitter.com/mame82/status/1464229264769884169) with biased results and feeds based on user profiles, it is also used as a manipulation tool and has a lot of censorship going against free speech.
 Lastly, it has an addictive and toxic UI design.
 You can request your entire data [over here](https://www.instagram.com/accounts/login/?next=/download/request/).

 Privacy oriented alternatives:
-- [Barinsta Fork](https://codeberg.org/avalos/barinsta) – Instagram client; previously known as InstaGrabber.
+- [Barinsta Fork](https://codeberg.org/avalos/barinsta) – Instagram client, previously known as InstaGrabber.
 This fork is unofficial unless community decides otherwise.
 C&D letters will be ignored.
 - [PixelFed](https://pixelfed.org) – A free and ethical photo sharing platform.
     - [PixelDroid](https://pixeldroid.org/) – Free Android client for Pixelfed, the federated image sharing platform.

 ### [Instagram Alternatives](#instagram-alternatives)
 - [Haven](https://havenweb.org/) – Self-hosted (or paid), Open Source private blogging platform.
 Markdown editing, supports images, video, and private RSS.
 - [Wishy.gift](https://wishy.gift/) – A simple, free, and privacy-focused wishlist's for all occasions.
 Create shareable wishlist's to help friends and family find the perfect gift for you.
 [Not FOSS](https://blog.klungo.no/2020/11/01/you-might-not-need-to-store-plaintext-emails/).
+- [Instander](https://thedise.me/instander/repo/) – Closed-source alternative, basically the Instagram app without ads, download content and other perks. - **controversial**

 ### [Alternative Instagram clients](#alternative-instagram-clients)
 **Keep in mind that there are some [problems](https://git.sr.ht/~cadence/bibliogram-docs/tree/master/docs/Instagram%20rate%20limits.md#tldr-what-does-it-mean-if-an-instance-is-blocked) coming from Instagram’s end.**

-- [Bibliogram](https://sr.ht/~cadence/bibliogram/) – An alternative front-end for Instagram. - **controversial** often [unreliable](https://proxy.vulpes.one/gemini/cadence.moe/gemlog/2020-12-17-future-of-bibliogram.bliz).
+- [Bibliogram](https://sr.ht/~cadence/bibliogram/) – An alternative front-end for Instagram, often [unreliable](https://proxy.vulpes.one/gemini/cadence.moe/gemlog/2020-12-17-future-of-bibliogram.bliz). - **controversial**
     - [Bibliogram instances list](https://git.sr.ht/~cadence/bibliogram-docs/tree/master/docs/Instances.md)
     - Official instance is [https://bibliogram.art](https://bibliogram.art/)
 - [Dumpor](https://dumpor.com/) – Instagram story viewer anonymously. - **controversial**